Tabley House: Interior

 The entrance to the first floor on the south front leads to a room now known as the Portico Room.
 This was the original entrance hall to the house, but as a result of the 19th-century alterations it was converted into a billiard room.
 It was later used as a drawing room, and during the time the house was used as a school, it was the school library.
 From 1990 it has been restored as the entrance hall.
 It contains a white chimney-piece and a cast iron grate.
 The mahogany woodwork was carved by Daniel Shillito and Mathew Bertram and the plasterwork was by Thomas Oliver.
 In the side walls are plaster figures of Isis and the Capitoline Flora in niches, and on the walls are plaster relief medallions representing the four seasons.
 Much of the furniture in the room has been moved from elsewhere in the house.
 The breakfast table carries the mark of the Lancaster firm of Gillow.
 The lantern suspended from the middle of the ceiling was made by Ince and Mayhew in about 1770, and was restored by Plowden and Smith in 1998.

 To the east of the Portico Room is the Drawing Room.
 This was designed by Carr as the dining room, and contains a white marble chimneypiece designed by Carr.
 The plasterwork is again by Oliver.
 The furniture and paintings are original to the house.
 The paintings include one of John, 1st Baron Byron by William Dobson, one of his wife as Saint Catherine by Peter Lely, and two paintings by John Opie.
 The most important painting in the room is Tabley, the Seat of Sir J. F. Leicester, Bart: Windy Day, by J. M. W. Turner.
 Also in the room are two still life paintings by Thomas Lister, 4th Baron Ribblesdale, a cousin of the Leicesters.
+The Drawing Room also contains a 1824 version of The Destruction of Pompeii and Herculaneum by John Martin.
+The prime version of the work, held by the Tate in London, which was badly damaged in the 1928 Thames flood, was restored in 2008 with the aid of this version.